The 5 Mistakes That Can Weaken Your

 2. Not reporting pain that you are experiencing.

 Pain could be the first indicator that you sustained a severe injury.
 If you are experiencing pain, you must tell the person in charge of the business where your accident happened that you are in pain and at what part of the body you feel pain.
-The floor manager will document it and write a detailed description of your pain and where it is when filing an incident report to their insurance company.
+The floor manager will document the incident and provide a detailed description of your pain and its location when filing an incident report with their insurance company.

-Not reporting / not documenting the pain the victim experienced may affect the slip and fall injury compensation.
+Not reporting or documenting the pain the victim experienced may affect the compensation for the slip and fall injury.

-3. Not saving your shoes from the slip and fall accident.
+3. Not saving your shoes from a slip and fall accident.

-Not only water or oil spills, torn rags, or broken furniture can cause your slip and fall accident.
-Sometimes your shoes could be a problem too.
+Not only can water or oil spills, torn rags, or broken furniture cause a slip and fall accident.
+Sometimes your shoes could be a problem, too.
 Some shoe soles don't provide sufficient traction and could cause an accident.
 In other cases, the shoes don't fit properly and don't provide a fastening system to secure the foot.

-In 2020, an orthopedic surgeon sued Nike Inc. for $10 million, saying that her Nike shoes tripped her and caused permanent injury.
+In 2020, an orthopedic surgeon sued Nike Inc. for $10 million, claiming that her Nike shoes had tripped her and caused a permanent injury.

-In 2014, a boy got injured in an escalator accident because his Crocs shoes got stuck in escalator components.
+In 2014, a boy was injured in an escalator accident because his Crocs shoes got caught in the escalator components.

-We recommend storing your footwear in a sealed container or plastic bag, and do not wear them until you settle your liability claim or win the lawsuit at trial.
+We recommend storing your footwear in a sealed container or plastic bag and not wearing it until you settle your liability claim or win the lawsuit at trial.

 Also, take many pictures of your shoes before storing them.

 It takes a long time to settle a lawsuit, and during this time, your shoes could be damaged, lost, or worn again by you or a family member.
-So, take photos of the entire shoe, including the bottom, right after the accident.
+Take photos of the entire shoe, including the bottom, immediately after the accident.

-Saving your footwear is very important if you get seriously injured in a slip and fall accident, end up in a hospital, and require lengthy and expensive medical treatment.
+Saving your footwear is very important if you get seriously injured in a slip and fall accident, end up in the hospital, and require lengthy and expensive medical treatment.

 4. Not seeking medical care immediately.